 - Become involved in research activity within the first two years.

-- Identify field of speciality and advisor and advance to candidacy within three and one half years.
+- Identify field of specialty and advisor and advance to candidacy within three and one-half years.

 - Identify a dissertation topic during the fourth year.

 - Submit at least one paper for publication before graduation.